neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 Datasets are stored as git repositories on the server, with the bulk of their data *also* stored on the server in each repo's "annex" folder.
 Using `git-annex` enables data on-demand -- in our default configuration, only the data needed for the active branch is actually downloaded by a user, and it is also possible for the user to choose specific folders to focus on.
 Datasets are `git-annex` [ssh remotes](https://git-annex.branchable.com/walkthrough/#index11h2).

 `gitolite` manages users and their permissions.
-Each user has a namespace to themselves where they can make repos named `data.neuro.polymtl.ca:$user/$repo.git` (like Github), and there is also a shared space `data.neuro.polymtl.ca:datasets/*` intended for lab-wide datasets.
+The repositories containing datasets are under `data.neuro.polymtl.ca:datasets/*`, and the server also contains a few admin-only repositories outside of `datasets/*`.

 The VM is monitored [here](https://monitor.neuro.polymtl.ca/host/data.neuro.polymtl.ca/#menu_system_submenu_cpu;after=0;before=0;theme=slate;help=true;utc=America/Toronto) (requires VPN to connect to the dashboard monitor).